nopnop2002/Arduino-STM32-CAN/stm32f303/README.md

 # Changes from the original

 - frame format
-The original support only Base frame format: with 11 identifier bits.
 This example support Extended frame format: with 29 identifier bits.

 - CAN port
-The original uses PB8 and PB9 as CAN ports.
 In this example, you can select the CAN port.

 # Remap CAN port